 While the list of qualifications appears simple, the Information Age significantly complicates the first two.
 Both globalization and scientific advancements have helped us predict and understand large-scale events.
 Today, determining whether a disaster was truly unavoidable and unforeseeable may be a more difficult question to answer than it was in previous generations.

-Looking for Pandemic-Related Language in Your Force Majeure Clause
+Your Force Majeure Clause and COVID-19

 Some force majeure clauses have specific language about pandemics and other global health crises.
 This language may either exclude or include these types of disasters—or it may not mention them at all.

 Regardless, you can only use a force majeure clause as a defense against a breach of contract claim if you can prove that events related to COVID-19:

 - Was a force majeure event (i.e. unavoidable, unforeseeable, and occurring outside the contractual relationship); AND

 - Effectively prevented you from performing your contractual duties.